mahettom/Portfolio-test/README.md

 ## Possible Improvement

 - Each section of the application was well divided in component but inside of these sections I could become more consistant creating sub-component.
-- I could go over all the code I did to find repetition or inconsistency and keep improving, but I will focus now on other things.
+- I could go over all the code I did to find repetition or inconsistency and keep improving, but I will focus now on other things (TypeScript).